ay03/LangLearnDemo/README.md

 ## 🤝 Collaborate With Me

-If you're a native speaker of an underrepresented Indian language and would like to contribute **authentic pronunciation samples** or collaborate on the AI side, feel free to reach out:
+If you're a native speaker of an Indian language and want to contribute **authentic pronunciation samples** or help build multilingual AI tools, feel free to reach out:

-📧 Email: **[yadav.akanksha03@gmail.com]**
+📧 Email: yadav.akanksha03@gmail.com

 ---